 The attack had caused network congestion that prevented users from accessing these websites.
 Cyber criminals had recruited digital video recorders, CCTV video cameras and other such IoT devices for the DDoS attack.

 Cyber security experts have discovered that the hackers had used the Mirai malware that had earlier been used in other major DDoS attacks.
 Adding fuel to fire, the creator of the Mirai malware using the nickname “Anna-senpai,” had publicly released the Mirai source code on Hackforums – a popular English-language hacking forum.
-Now, every cyber criminal has been given a powerful malware tool on a platter.
+Now, every cyber criminal has been given a powerful malware tools on a platter.
 All they have to do is unleash it to build their own bot armies.

 How the Mirai Works?